Urigo/tortilla/README.md

 **command:** `tortilla step edit [step]`

-Edits the specified step.
+Edits the specified step/s.
 This will enter rebase mode where the step's hash is at.
 Once finished editing, you may proceed using [git-rebase commands](https://git-scm.com/docs/git-rebase).

 - *option:* `--root` - Edit the root step (initial commit).